-Staff will solicit and fulfill traffic count requests from MPO member agencies, other area public agencies and MDOT in order to satisfy local planning requirements and to provide input to state-produced travel demand models.
+Staff will solicit and fulfill traffic count requests from area transportation agencies and MDOT in order to satisfy local planning requirements and to provide input to state-produced travel demand models.
 Staff will work to integrate these counts with those performed by other area agencies, and will make the counts publicly available in both map and database form via the SWMPC website.
-A goal of this task will be for Southwest Michigan stakeholders to be able to access counts from the Road Commissions, MDOT and SWMPC in a single location.